hl7ch/ch-vacd/input/intro-notes/StructureDefinition-ch-vacd-immunization-intro.md

 ### Medication resource

-To document the vaccine product, the medication profile [CH VACD Medication For Immunization](StructureDefinition-ch-vacd-medication-for-immunization.html) may be used and the resource can be referenced here by using the  [CH VACD Extension Immunization Medication Reference ](StructureDefinition-ch-vacd-ext-immunization-medication-reference.html).
+To document the specific vaccine product (for example, identified by a GTIN), the [CH VACD Medication For Immunization](StructureDefinition-ch-vacd-medication-for-immunization.html) profile can be used.

+The resulting Medication resource can then be referenced here using the extendsion [CH VACD Extension Immunization Medication Reference ](StructureDefinition-ch-vacd-ext-immunization-medication-reference.html).

 <div>{% include ext-immunization-medication-reference.svg %}</div>